lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab5.md

 ### Hints

 * Remember that reading chars using `scanf` can be tricky, because it will read whitespace and assign that.
 You can add a space to your `scanf` format string to avoid that.
-For example: `scanf(" %c", &c)"`.
+For example: `scanf(" %c", &c)`.
 * The math library (use with `#include <math.h>`) has useful functions like `pow(a,b)` to raise `a` to the power of `b` and `fabs(a)` to return the absolute value of `float` or `double` `a`.
 (For `int` `a`, the function is